berke/fsmap/README.md

 `fsmap examine filesystem1.mpk filesystem2.mpk ...`

 Use `ls EXPR` to list entries matching `EXPR`.
-Type `help` to get a list of commands.
+Type `help` to get a list of other commands.

 Regular expressions are processed using the excellent [regex]( https://docs.rs/regex/1.10.4/regex/index.html#syntax) crate.